 Scope of support

-Support from the Internal Security Fund may, inter alia, be targeted towards the following types of actions:
+Within the objectives referred to in Article 3, the Fund may support, inter alia, the following types of actions:

- setting up, adapting and maintaining ICT systems contributing to the achievement of the objectives of this Regulation, training on the use of such systems, testing and improving the interoperability components and data quality of such systems
+(a) setting up, adapting and maintaining ICT systems that contribute to the achievement of the objectives of this Regulation, training on the use of such systems, testing and improving the interoperability components and data quality of such systems;

- monitoring of the implementation of Union law and Union policy objectives in the Member States in the area of security-relevant information systems, including data protection, privacy and data security;
+(b) monitoring of the implementation of Union law and Union policy objectives in the Member States in the area of security-relevant information systems, including data protection, privacy and data security;

- EU policy cycle operational actions;
+(c) EU policy cycle operational actions;

-- actions supporting an effective and coordinated response to crisis linking up existing sector-specific capabilities, expertise centres and situation awareness centres, including those for health, civil protection, terrorism and cybercrime;
+(d) actions supporting an effective and coordinated response to crises and linking up existing sector-specific capabilities, expertise centres and situational awareness centres, including those for health, civil protection, terrorism and cybercrime;

-• actions developing innovative methods or deploying new technologies with a potential for transferability to other Member States, especially projects aiming at testing and validating the outcome of Union-funded security research projects;
+(e) actions developing innovative methods or deploying new technologies with a potential for transferability to other Member States, in particular projects aimed at testing and validating the outcome of Union-funded security research projects;

-• actions that improve resilience to emerging threats including trafficking via online channels, hybrid threats, malicious use of unmanned aerial systems and chemical, biological, radiological and nuclear threats.
+(f) actions that improve resilience as regards emerging threats, including trafficking via online channels, hybrid threats, the malicious use of unmanned aerial systems and chemical, biological, radiological and nuclear threats;

- support to thematic or cross-theme networks of specialised national units and national contact points to improve mutual confidence, exchange and dissemination of know-how, information, experiences and best practices, pooling of resources and expertise in joint centres of excellence
+(g) providing support to thematic or cross-theme networks of specialised national units and national contact points to improve mutual confidence, the exchange and dissemination of know-how, information, experience and best practices, the pooling of resources and expertise in joint centres of excellence;

- education and training of staff and experts of relevant law enforcement and judicial authorities and administrative agencies, taking into account operational needs and risk analyses, and in cooperation with CEPOL and, when applicable, the European Judicial Training Network including on prevention policies with special emphasis on fundamental rights and non-discrimination
+(h) education and training for staff and experts in relevant law enforcement and judicial authorities and administrative agencies, taking into account operational needs and risk analyses, in cooperation with CEPOL and, when applicable, the European Judicial Training Network, including education and training on prevention policies, with special emphasis on fundamental rights and non-discrimination;

- cooperation with the private sector, for instance in the fight against cybercrime, in order to build trust and improve coordination, contingency planning and the exchange and dissemination of information and best practices among public and private actors including in the protection of public spaces and critical infrastructure;
+(i) cooperation with the private sector, for example in the fight against cybercrime, in order to build trust and improve coordination, contingency planning and the exchange and dissemination of information and best practices among public and private actors, including in the protection of public spaces and critical infrastructure;

-• actions empowering communities to develop local approaches and prevention policies, and awareness-raising and communication activities among stakeholders and the general public on Union security policies;
+(j) actions empowering communities to develop local approaches and prevention policies, and awareness-raising and communication activities among stakeholders and the general public on Union security policies;

- equipment, means of transport, communication systems and security-relevant facilities;
+(k) financing of equipment, means of transport, communication systems and security-relevant facilities;

-• cost of staff involved in the actions that are supported by the Fund or actions requiring involvement of staff for technical or security-related reasons.
+(l) financing the cost of staff involved in the actions that are supported by the Fund or actions requiring involvement of staff for technical or security-related reasons.

 ANNEX IV

-Actions referred to in Articles 11(3) and 12(6)
+Actions eligible for higher co-financing rates in accordance with point (b) of Article 12(2) and Article 13(10)

- Projects which aim to prevent and counter radicalisation.
+(1) Projects which aim to prevent and counter radicalisation.

- projects which aim at improving the interoperability of EU information systems and national ICT systems insofar as provided for by Union or Member State law.
+(2) Projects which aim to improve the interoperability of EU information systems and national ICT systems, insofar as provided for by Union or Member State law.

- Projects which aim to fight the most important threats posed by serious and organised crime, in the framework of EU policy cycle operational actions.
+(3) Projects which aim to fight the most important threats posed by serious and organised crime, in the framework of EU policy cycle operational actions.